Draw the shape of your brick using the mouse

 To load a previous design, enter its 6-letter tag

-help We store all the designs of our users in our database so they can be retrieved later if needed.
+We store all the designs of our users in our database so they can be retrieved later if needed.

 Each design is identified by a unique 6-letter (uppercase) tag.